 When an environment is created within Stackery, you specify a region and an AWS account.
 Stacks will be deployed into the AWS account and region associated with the environment.

 During the deployment process, the appropriate environment configuration is injected into your stack components.
-Function resources can access environment configuration through an explict mapping of environment config values to runtime environment variables.
+Function resources can access environment configuration through an explicit mapping of environment config values to runtime environment variables.
 Environment configuration values can also be used to control settings for other resource types, for example the EC2 instance size of a Database or the custom domain name to use for a Rest API resource.

 The deployment history for each environment can be seen in the Stackery Dashboard.